Release Year: September 2005

 Attendees who registered with the Primus Package at Botcon 2005 were given an additional figure to add to their exclusive set, Flamewar a redeco of Energon Arcee.

 Way back in the beginning of the development of the Botcon 2005 toy set, I had envisioned that the Decepticon General (who at the time had not yet been chosen) was going to have three female Decepticons acting as his lieutenants.
 They would serve as his primary warriors as the Insecticon Clones were developed.
-The idea was to take the Arcee sculpt and redeco it three times over into wildly different schemes, but each one based on a "bad biker chick" type look, one being mostly black with silver and maybe skull like designs on it.
+The idea was to take the Arcee sculpt and redeco it three times over into wildly different schemes, but each one based on a "bad biker" type look, one being mostly black with silver and maybe skull like designs on it.

 As the set evolutionized the focus for the Decepticons had to remain on the Insecticons, so the idea of multiple female Decepticons was scrapped.
-However, Fun Publications wanted a third redeco of the Arcee sculpt (on top of Chromia and Flareup so this gave me the opportunity to take my "bad biker chick" concept and consolidate it into one character.
+However, Fun Publications wanted a third redeco of the Arcee sculpt (on top of Chromia and Flareup so this gave me the opportunity to take my "bad biker" concept and consolidate it into one character.

 Flamewar was a fun character to develop.
 First, her name was meant to be a fun nod to one of the favorite pastimes of almost any online fan-base, including Transformers.
 Inspired by Ravage's portrayal in Beast Wars' "The Agenda" three parter, I wanted to write Flamewar was one of G1 Megatron's original warriors recruited nine million years ago.
-She firmly beieves everything she is doing is going to bring the Decepticon empire back.
+She firmly believes everything she is doing is going to bring the Decepticon empire back.
 Having lived so long, I wanted to diversify her skill set.
 I hoped having her serve many roles throughout history made her a stronger character and not one note.

 Having Flamewar serve the Council was a great way to show the differences in beliefs between her and Deathsaurus.
 While they both want the same thing, they clearly have different beliefs in how this goal will be achieved.

 The key to Flamewar was to use the three colors historically associated with Decepticons: black, purple and red.
 Black and purple of course come from the classic Decepticon symbol.
 Red comes from the eye color that all Decepticons were given in the G1 cartoon (barring animation errors).
-The vehicle mode has all three of these colors showing prominantly, along with extra details.
+The vehicle mode has all three of these colors showing prominently, along with extra details.

 The base color of the vehicle is black.
 The windshield is translucent purple (along with the weapon pieces).
 A bit of purple paint can be found on the seat area.
 The sections which connect the main body to the wheels are red.
 The missile for the weapon is also red.
 A bit of silver shows on the area where the gas tank would be.
 The headlights are painted yellow.
 In keeping with her name, we added orange flame details onto each side of the vehicle.
 You'll also see smaller ones on the center, but those are meant to be emphasized in robot mode rather than vehicle mode.